alexgorfer/Alkali-feldspar-disorder-generator/README.md

 # Alkali feldspar disorder generator
-This standalone Python script constucts alkali feldspar supercells with precisely defined Al-Si and Na-K disorder to use in atomistic simulations.
+This standalone Python script constructs alkali feldspar supercells with precisely defined Al-Si and Na-K disorder to use in atomistic simulations.
 It depends on the ASE package and can optionally utilize the sqsgenerator package.
 This script was introduced in the manuscript:
 TODO
 ## Input settings
 ```